covcom/304CEM/04 Writing Robust Code/README.md

 4. The linting can be run as part of the _Continous Integration_ and _Continous Deployment_ process (more on this in a later worksheet)
 5. Finally, it will be used during the marking of your assignment to make sure your code is formatted correctly!

-#### 1.3.1 Test Your Knowledge
+#### 1.2.1 Test Your Knowledge

 lets install, configure and run the console-based linter.

 1. Start by opening a terminal window and navigating to the `shopping/` directory.
 2. Install the NodeJS ESLint package `npm install eslint --save-dev`.
 This installs it and adds it to your `package.json` file in the `devDependencies` section.
-3. Run the executable `node_modules/.bin/eslint .`.
+3. Run the executable `node_modules/.bin/eslint index.js`.
 This runs the `eslint` executable located in the hidden `.bin/` directory in the `node_modules/` directory.
 4. You will see a list of all the errors and warnings found together with a summary with the total number of errors and the total number of warnings.
+5. Open the `index.js` file and, using the linter report, fix the issues.
+You should re-run the linter regularly to check your progress.
+6. Run the linter on the module using `node_modules/.bin/eslint modules/shopping.js` and note the errors it finds.
-5. Now run the same command but this time pass the `fix` flag, `node_modules/.bin/eslint --fix .`
+7. Now run the same command but this time pass the `fix` flag, `node_modules/.bin/eslint --fix modules/shopping.js`
-6. Open the `index.js` file and notice that most of the issues have gone.
+8. Open the `shopping.js` file and notice that most of the issues have gone.
 The fix tool is not perfect, it may have introduced new errors so use it with caution!
+9. Manually correct any errors until the linter reports 0 errors and warnings.
+10. Finally run the linter against all the files in the project using `node_modules/.bin/eslint .` to ensure there are absolutely no linting errors in your code.
+Well done!

 ## 2 Project Metadata